Originally Posted: June 13, 2024

 Otter Falls is a popular hiking destination located in the Taylor River Valley northeast of North Bend.
 These falls consist of a long, braided waterslide that flows over a large granite slab with a total vertical drop of about 600 feet.
 At the bottom of this granite slab is a cute little pond called Lipsy Lake, which can be reached by a 4-mile hike on the Snoqualmie Lake Trail.

 The dramatic setting and solid rock of Otter Falls Slab has attracted a handful of trad climbers over past decades.
 Then, in 2023, a multi-pitch sport-climbing route called Poppy’s Peril was established closely right of the waterslide.
 This new route comprises five pitches of delightful friction climbing, with a reported difficulty ranging from Class 5.2 to 5.8.
+Every pitch is well-protected with modern stainless-steel hardware, and every pitch ends at a two-bolt anchor station.
 Given its spectacular location, moderate rating, and generous bolting, Poppy’s Peril offers an exceptionally fun and unique backcountry sport-climb suitable for a broad range of abilities.

 Plenty of information regarding the approach and climb for Poppy’s Peril is available from Mountain Project and probably other sources.
 Nonetheless, an alternative viewpoint can oftentimes be very helpful.
-The following paragraphs and photographs serve to describe the experience that Kellie and I had as first-time visitors to Otter Falls Slab.
+The following paragraphs and photographs serve to describe the experience that I’ve had during two visits to Otter Falls Slab, first with Kellie in 2024 and then with Eileen and Yoko in 2025.

 The Approach

-Kellie and I headed out from the large Snoqualmie Lake Trailhead parking lot on a cool Thursday morning.
-We immediately crossed the Taylor River on an old vehicle bridge and proceeded up the river valley, following an abandoned-road-turned-trail that ascends at a very gentle gradient.
+From the parking lot, walk around the vehicle gate and immediately cross the Taylor River on a large concrete vehicular bridge.
+Once across the bridge, head up the river valley on the Snoqualmie Lake Trail, which follows an abandoned road that ascends at a very gentle gradient.
 Distances from the trailhead to key waypoints along the approach trail are noted below.

 - 0.37 miles: Pass a junction with Quartz Creek Trail.
 Continue straight ahead on the Snoqualmie Lake Trail.